Institute for Law and Finance

+Programs

 LL.M.
 Finance Program

 The ILF at Goethe University in Frankfurt am Main offers a one-year postgraduate program leading to a LL.M. in Finance (LL.M.
 Finance) for graduate students with a bachelor's degree in law, business, or economics.
 The courses are conducted in English language.

 About 50 graduates are admitted annually for study.
 The program is aimed at students with a prior degree in law, business, or economics and who have an interest in combining theoretical knowledge with practical training in law and international finance.

 The curriculum is interdisciplinary covering all aspects of international financial law with emphasis on the EU and the United States.

 Since 2008, together with the Universities of Deusto, Tilburg, and Strasbourg, the ILF also offers the Erasmus Mundus „Master in Transnational Trade Law and Finance“, a Master's program which has received the approval of the European Union.

 ILF students are fully enrolled members of Goethe University Frankfurt am Main, which confers the LL.M.
 Finance and LL.M.
 International Finance degrees.